poflynn/AMZN2Vagrant/README.md

 ### Creating VM in VirtualBox

-* Create new VM with the followign criteria
+* Create new VM with the following criteria
   - name: AMZN
   - type: linux
   - version: Other Linux 64bit